radio-aktywne/octopus/docs/docs/01-Index.md

 title: Index
 ---

-# emistream
+# octopus

 Broadcast streaming gate 🚧

 ## 💡 About

-`emistream` is a service that manages what is currently being streamed.
+`octopus` is a service that manages what is currently being streamed.